bioboot/bimm143_F18/class-material/lecture9_lab-BCK.md

 # About this document

+This is an [R Markdown](http://rmarkdown.rstudio.com) Notebook.
+When you execute code within the notebook, the results appear beneath the code.

+Try executing any code chunk by clicking the *Run* button within the chunk or by placing your cursor inside it and pressing *Cmd+Shift+Enter*.

+Add a new chunk by clicking the *Insert Chunk* button on the toolbar or by pressing *Cmd+Option+I*.

+When you save the notebook, an HTML file containing the code and output will be saved alongside it (click the *Preview* button or press *Cmd+Shift+K* to preview the HTML file).

+The preview shows you a rendered HTML copy of the contents of the editor.
+Consequently, unlike *Knit*, *Preview* does not run any R code chunks.
+Instead, the output of the chunk when it was last run in the editor is displayed.

 Here we use the `sessionInfo()` function to report on our R systems setup at the time of document execution.